 A good company is like a family.
 Now, I don’t mean that you should look at your employees like kids or yourself as married to any of your colleagues.
 Family is there for each other when the chips are down and stick together through the good times and the bad.
 While you can’t reasonably expect somebody that you hire to remain part of the team for the rest of their natural lives, a workplace that feels like a bit like home can help to prolong the time that your employees choose to remain with your company.
 Besides fostering all of these familial feelings through your management, beefing up your employee referral program can help to create this sort of environment naturally by making hires that are already connected to members of your existing staff.
-Referral hires are also statistically more likely to be qualified for the job and have a higher retention rate to boot!
+Hiring through referrals are also statistically more likely to be qualified for the job and have a higher retention rate to boot!

 If growing this workplace camaraderie through your next round of hiring sounds like just what your team needs, then the first thing that you need to do is make sure that they’re all on board with the idea.
 While this can be as easy as announcing that you’ll be hiring an employee referral, some salesmanship can get them motivated to go the extra mile.
 Get them excited about the idea of working with some of their favorite former co-workers again.
 You can also provide incentives for employees whose referral results in a hire (extra vacation days, a bonus, a gift card, etc.) to sweeten the deal.
 In order for your employee referral program to be a success, buy-in from your staff is essential.
 If they aren’t behind your referral efforts, then the whole project will be dead in the water before it even starts.